 Students who believe to be within 1 year of finishing their graduate work need to fill out a MD/PhD Transition Form, found on the GMS Forms portal and submit it to the GMS Registrar, Millie Agosto, and arrange a meeting with her.

 Checklist and timetable for transitioning back to 3rd year Medical School

-- Winter before defense – Meet with MD/PhD faculty advisor to review plan
+– Winter before defense – Meet with program directors to review plan

 – Try for an April/May thesis defense date to give you time to respond to committee issues and file thesis in library.

-- If you are in jeopardy of not making this deadline, make sure the MD/PhD program office knows so that contingencies can be considered.
+– If you are in jeopardy of not making this deadline, make sure the MD/PhD directors know so that contingencies can be considered.

 – Approximate Timetable for clerkship registration:

 - February, ~2nd week: Mandatory Class Meeting: “Choosing Your 3rd Year Schedule”

 - February, 2nd week to March: Enter sequence selections on Registrar’s website